Feminist existentialism

-Major Existential Feminists
+Major existential feminists

 Simone de Beauvoir was a renowned existentialist and one of the principal founders of second-wave feminism.
 Beauvoir examined women's subordinate role as the 'Other', patriarchally forced into immanence in her book, The Second Sex, which some claim to be the culmination of her existential ethics.
 The book includes the famous line, "One is not born but becomes a woman," introducing what has come to be called the sex-gender distinction.
 Beauvoir's The Second Sex provided the vocabulary for analyzing the social constructions of femininity and the structure for critiquing those constructions, which was used as a liberating tool by attending to the ways in which patriarchal structures used sexual difference to deprive women of the intrinsic freedom of their "can do" bodies.
 Some say Beauvoir is farther reaching than Sartre despite often being overlooked in many comprehensive works about existentialist feminism.

 Jean-Paul Sartre was a French philosopher, existentialist and phenomenologist who contributed greatly to existential feminism through works like Existential Psychoanalysis.
 In this work, Sartre claims that the individual is the intersection of universal schemata and he rejects the idea of a pure individual.

 Maurice Merleau-Ponty was another French philosopher who contributed many existential works to the field.
 Many following theorists, such as Judith Butler, critiqued his methods, including his sexual ideology.
 Other theorists omit him, viewing him as a "Sartre knock-off".

+Judith Butler is a modern feminist philosopher who has been influenced by Simone de Beauvoir's work in The Second Sex and The Ethics of Ambiguity.
+A common theme in Butler's writing is that of vulnerability, and how one is vulnerable to society itself.
+This vulnerability is a core part of the human experience, according to Butler.

 Critiques

 Simone de Beauvoir

 Some critiques of the field are of Beauvoir and her portrayal of existentialist feminism specifically.
 Gwendolyn Dolske critiques that Beauvoir is inconsistent between her works, noting that the women in Beauvoir's fictional works resign to cultural norms rather than conquering their Otherness.
-Simons critiques Beauvoir's inability to transfer her work in theory into praxis.
+Margaret A. Simons critiques Beauvoir's inability to transfer her work in theory into praxis.

-Critiques Against Sexism
+Critiques against sexism

 However, most of the critiques are of the limitations of the field overall.
 Margery Collins and Christine Pierce fault Sartre's limited anti-essentialism for his sexist views which Hazel Barnes then refutes.
 Maryellen MacGuigan criticizes Ortega's view of women's inferiority, Julia Maria's sexuate condition, and Frederick Buyendijk's narrative of women's experience.